urevoleg/data-view/README.md

 Module, provides the function _view_, which displays general information on the data:
   - Result of method info()
   - Result of method describe()
-  - for numeric / categorical signs - The number of missions in the data (number and percentage for each column)
+  - for numeric / categorical features - The number of nulls in the data (number and percentage for each column)
   - grid of histograms
-  - Top-5 of the most frequent categorical signs (for each)
+  - Top-5 of the most frequent categorical features (for each)

 Parameters (function view):
  * d - table with data
  * only_numeric - True / False, default: True.
-True - information output only by numerical signs, False - information output by numerical and categorical signs.
+True - information output only by numerical features, False - information output by numerical and categorical features.
  * full_stats - True / False, default: False.
-False - output information on numerical characteristics without interquartile range, data boundaries without outliers, True - complete output with data character.
+False - output information on numerical features without interquartile range, data boundaries without outliers, True - complete output with IQR, min and max by IQR and amount of outliers.
  * histograms - True / False, default: True.
 True - output with building histograms for numerical signs, False - without building histograms

 Top-5 elements of categorical signs